Ruminations Upon the Modeling of X-ray Foregrounds, Backgrounds and Faint Sources

 \subsection{Chandra}

 Our procedure for reducing the Chandra data follows the recommendations in the Chandra Analysis Guide\footnote{\url{https://cxc.harvard.edu/ciao/guides/acis_data.html}} and was previously described by \citet{Mantz1502.06020}.
 Apart from using newer versions of the Chandra analysis software ({\sc ciao} 4.16) and calibration files ({\sc caldb} 4.11.0), these steps remain unchanged.
 In brief, level-2 event files are regenerated from the level-1 data using the {\sc ciao} script {\sc acis\_process\_events}, including standard grading and the use of VFAINT mode information where available.
 We then use the {\sc ciao} tool {\sc wavdetect} to perform an initial identification of point-like sources, which may be time-variable AGN, and mask them while extracting light curves used to filter periods of enhanced background.
 This filtering is generally accomplished using the {\sc lc\_clean} tool with default settings, except in rare cases where human intervention is required (typically when an extended background flare biases the mean rate even after sigma clipping).
+The tool is run on data from a CCD that lacks strong cluster emission, since the mean absolute rate is assumed to reflect the background, generally chip I0 or S1.
 When multiple observations of the same target exist, we also use the preliminary point source detections above to correct their relative astrometry.
 This is of minimal importance for measurements of the intracluster medium, given Chandra's overall good pointing accuracy, but ensures that our final detection of point-like sources (Section~\ref{sec:cxb}) is as accurate as possible.

 We also produce reprojected event files from the Chandra ``blank sky'' data sets and determine the ratio of the hard-band (9.5--12\,keV) rate in these data to that in a given science observation.
 Our forward modeling procedure does not use such rescaled blank sky data, but they are necessary to compare our results with earlier methods.